martin-rauber/compycalc/readme.md

 #setwd("")
 ```

 In the second step, you are ask to add your Sunset raw files in folders to the working directory folder.
-Obviously, you can also do it the other way around by adding the compycalc script to the folder where your data is.
+Obviously, you can also do it the other way around by adding the `compycalc.R` script to the folder where your data is.
 Now please be aware that the script will take the last digit of each folder for naming, so at best name your folders with xxx-[letter] (xxx-A, xxx-B, …).

 ```
 #add data---------------------------------------------------------------------------